 Consistency in taking the puppy out to pee at night at intervals trains it to hold its bladder and learns how and where to pee in and out of the house.
 This pup should be made to sleep heavily to avoid going out frequently to pee.

 Play energy-consuming games to exhaust the puppy and induce sleep.
 This can be done just before everyone goes to bed.
-When it is taken to potty at night, it should be on a leash to avoid it running in the house as puppies are known to run around coupled with jumping all over the space.
+When it is taken to the potty at night, it should be on a leash to avoid it running in the house as puppies are known to run around coupled with jumping all over the space.
 It should be strictly moving out from the cage to pee and back to the crate.

-Your puppy needs praising at every little effort made and showered with a positive vibe, which motivates it to do its best in whatever activity required of it.
+Your puppy needs praising at every little effort made and showered with a positive vibe, which motivates it to do its best in whatever activity is required of it.
 Praises can be for waiting an hour or going to where it is supposed to be.
-With all these praising, your puppy will learn what and where to be at the stipulated time intervals.
+With all this praising, your puppy will learn what and where to be at the stipulated time intervals.

 Important points to remember

 - Small dogs can hold their bladder at night according to how you train them.